Out of 173 countries worldwide, the United States is one of only five that doesn't guarantee paid leave to give birth and care for a newborn.

 While a small minority of enlightened U.S. companies offer paid maternal leave, most don't, even though research shows the practice increases employee retention, reducing hiring and retraining expenses.
 "It's often too hard for companies to offer it if competitors don't," Heymann says.
 And while several states are considering paid family leave, California is the only one that currently offers it.
 "The only way to ensure that all Americans are protected is to pass federal legislation," she adds.

-Earlier this year, Sen. Chris Dodd (D-Conn.) proposed expanding the federal Family and Medical Leave Act of 1993 (FMLA), which offers up to 12 weeks of unpaid job protection, to include six weeks of paid leave.
-However, last December, the U.S. Department of Labor requested comments on the FMLA, alarming several family- and health-advocacy groups that fear the protections for parents may be rolled back rather than increased.
+Sen. Chris Dodd (D-Conn.) proposed expanding the federal Family and Medical Leave Act of 1993 (FMLA), which offers up to 12 weeks of unpaid job protection, to include six weeks of paid leave.
+However, the U.S. Department of Labor requested comments on the FMLA, alarming several family- and health-advocacy groups that fear the protections for parents may be rolled back rather than increased.

 Some argue that other countries can afford to be more generous because citizens pay more taxes.
 However, nearly all governments around the globe offer more protections than the United States, whether they're high-tax, low-tax, progressive or conservative.
 "It's also a myth that these countries have higher unemployment rates," says Heymann.
 The good news is that paid leave in the U.S. is gaining momentum, she adds: "Calls and e-mails to your representatives do make a difference."